-Families- including different types of committed stable relationships such as marriage and other long- term relationships.

-The roles and responsibilities of parents

-Recognition of unhealthy relationships and how to seek help or report concerns. (including sexual harassment and sexual violence)

-Characteristics of positive and healthy friendships- management of conflict and reconciliation

-Stereotypes, in particular ones based on gender, sex, race, religion, sexual orientation or disability and how this can cause damage.

-Respect and tolerance of others

-Bullying, including cyberbullying

-Equality Act- legal rights and responsibilities with reference to protected characteristics as defined in Equality Act 2010

-Online and Media- expectations of behaviour, risks, staying safe online, impact of viewing harmful content and sexting.
-The damage pornography can have on relationships.
-The impact of unhealthy or obsessive comparisons online (including body image), risks of gambling and how to identify harmful behaviour online

-The concepts and laws relating to sexual consent, sexual exploitation and abuse (including for example grooming, rape, domestic abuse, forced marriage, FGM) and how these can affect current and future relationships.

-Intimate sexual relationships- how to recognise positive aspects of intimate relationships-including mutual respect, consent, loyalty, trust, shared interests, sex and friendship)

-Changing Adolescent body- puberty facts for males and females and menstrual wellbeing.

-Reproductive health to include facts about menstruation, menopause, fertility and the impact of lifestyle on fertility.

-That all aspects of health can be affected by choices they make in relationships and sex e.g. physical, emotional, mental, sexual and reproductive health and wellbeing.

-Contraception- including options available and where to get advice.

-Pregnancy- including miscarriage and the choices available. (medically and legally accurate impartial information on all options including abortion, adoption and keeping the baby)

-Sexually Transmitted Infections- transmission, safer sex (including condom use) and the importance of and facts about testing.
+- Families- including different types of committed stable relationships such as marriage and other long- term relationships. - The roles and responsibilities of parents - Recognition of unhealthy relationships and how to seek help or report concerns (including sexual harassment and sexual violence) - Characteristics of positive and healthy friendships- management of conflict and reconciliation - Stereotypes, in particular ones based on gender, sex, race, religion, sexual orientation, age or disability and how they can cause damage. - Respect and tolerance of others - Bullying, including cyberbullying - Equality Act- legal rights and responsibilities with reference to protected characteristics as defined in Equality Act 2010 - Online and Media- expectations of behaviour; risks and staying safe online; the impact of viewing harmful content; sending 'nudes' or sexually explicit messages; the damage pornography can have on relationships; the impact of unhealthy or obsessive comparisons online (including body image); risks of gambling; how to identify harmful behaviour online. - The concepts and laws relating to sexual consent, sexual exploitation and abuse (including, for example, grooming, rape, domestic abuse, forced marriage, FGM) and how these can affect current and future relationships. - Intimate sexual relationships: how to recognise positive aspects of intimate relationships including mutual respect, consent, loyalty, trust, shared interests, sex and friendship. - The changing adolescent body- puberty facts for males and females and menstrual wellbeing; how physical and mental changes can happen simultaneously. - Reproductive health including facts about menstruation, menopause, fertility and the impact of lifestyle on fertility. - How all aspects of health can be affected by choices made in relationships e.g. physical, emotional, mental, sexual and reproductive health and wellbeing. - Contraception, including options available and where to get advice. - Pregnancy, including miscarriage and the choices available; medically and legally accurate, impartial information on all options, including abortion, adoption and keeping a baby. - Sexually Transmitted Infections: transmission, safer sex (including condom use) and the importance of and facts about testing.
 This must include HIV/AIDS information.

-Mental wellbeing- how to recognise and talk about emotions and how to recognise early signs of mental wellbeing concerns.
-Information about common types of mental illness and to know the benefits of physical exercise, time outdoors, voluntary work can have a positive effect on mental wellbeing and happiness.
+Mental wellbeing: how to recognise and talk about emotions and how to recognise early signs of mental wellbeing concerns; information about common types of mental illness and the benefits of physical exercise and time outdoors; how voluntary work can have a positive effect on mental wellbeing and happiness.